mcandre/cicada/README.md

 Following classical UNIX conventions, cicada often emits no output of any kind, and returns zero exit status, in the case where no non-LTS components are identified.
 To see a list of supported versions that cicada identifies on your machine, you may run `cicada -debug` to show additional logs.

+cicada is future compatible: Any software components targeting developmental, git HEAD versions should not trigger false alarms.
+Maybe you're already consuming clang tip, for example, which is well ahead of the pack.
+For the rest of us, we can relax and stick to stable, LTS releases.
+Let cicada guide you to successful operation.

 # DOCUMENTATION

 https://godoc.org/github.com/mcandre/cicada